Michael I. Miller, PhD

 Miller has co-authored more than 200 peer-reviewed publications, as well as two highly cited textbooks on random point processes and computational anatomy.
 In 2002, he was recognized by the Institute for Scientific Information (ISI) Essential Science Indicators for garnering the highest rate of increase in total citations in the field of engineering for his work in computational anatomy.

 He has received numerous awards for his work, including the national Institute of Electrical and Electronics Engineers (IEEE) Biomedical Engineering Thesis Award in 1982, the Johns Hopkins Paul Ehrlich Graduate Student Thesis Award in 1983, and the National Science Foundation (NSF) Presidential Young Investigator Award in 1986.
 He was named an inaugural Johns Hopkins University Gilman Scholar in 2011 for demonstrating a distinguished record of research, teaching, and service.
-He is an elected Fellow of the American Institute for Medical and Biological Engineering and the Biomedical Engineering Society.
+He is an elected Fellow of the American Institute for Medical and Biological Engineering, the Institute of Electrical and Electronics Engineers, and the Biomedical Engineering Society.